RoboCop (franchise): RoboCop 2 (1990)

 RoboCop 2 is a 1990 cyberpunk action film directed by Irvin Kershner and starring Peter Weller, Nancy Allen, Dan O'Herlihy, Belinda Bauer, Tom Noonan and Gabriel Damon.
 It is the sequel to the 1987 film, and pits RoboCop against another cyborg created with the intention of replacing him.

 The film received mixed reviews from critics.
-It was the last film directed by Irvin Kershner.
+It was the last film directed by Kershner.

 RoboCop 3 (1993)

 RoboCop 3 is a cyberpunk action film directed and co-written by Fred Dekker, released in 1993, set in the near future in a dystopian metropolitan Detroit, Michigan, and filmed in Atlanta, Georgia.
 Most of the buildings seen in the film were slated for demolition to make way for facilities for the 1996 Olympics.
 Nancy Allen as Anne Lewis, Robert DoQui as Sgt.
 Warren Reed, Felton Perry as Donald Johnson, Mario Machado as Newscaster Casey Wong and Angie Bolling as Ellen Murphy are the only cast members to appear in all three films.
 Robert John Burke replaces Peter Weller as RoboCop.

 The film received very negative reviews from critics.

-This is the first film in the RoboCop franchise to be rated PG-13.
+It was the first film in the RoboCop franchise to be rated PG-13.